SvenGastauer/ZooDVM/README.md

 Install Rtools by downloading the required binary package from cran:
 * [Windows users](https://cran.r-project.org/bin/windows/Rtools/)

+### Rlang or other package that needs compiling fails
+First check if a folder with the package name is within the R library folder (if the standard paths are used these are in ../Documents/R/r version number/package name) Manually remove the package if present.
+Whilst in the package library structure, also have a look for any folder named 00xxx and remove it manually.
+Now try reinstalling the package using install.packages('package name').
+If it fails again, repeat the previous steps and make sure no 00xxx folders are within the R library folder.

 ## Getting help
 For ZooDVM specific questions make a feature request or post an issue on [GitHub](https://github.com/SvenGastauer/ZooDVM).
 For general R questions visit [Stack Overflow](https://stackoverflow.com/questions/tagged/r).